AFLNT welcomes three big AFLW/AFL games to the Northern Territory in 2019.

 “It’s great to welcome the Demons back to the Territory,” she said.

-On-sale ticket dates for both men's AFL games will be advised in due course.
+On-sale ticket dates for the Alice Springs men's AFL game will be advised in due course.

 Adelaide Crows vs Fremantle

 Adelaide inflicted Fremantle's first defeat of the 2019 NAB AFLW season with an emphatic 42-point victory in Darwin on the first weekend of NTFL finals.

 The Crows led by just three points at half-time before booting six unanswered goals in the final two quarters to comfortably run away with the game – 9.11 (65) to 3.5 (23) – in front of a crowd of 1,734 at TIO Stadium.

 The result meant the Crows (3-1) moved above the Dockers (3-1) into the second spot in Conference A, based on percentage.

 Superstar Crows co-captain Erin Phillips continued her fine season with 25 touches and two goals, while Anne Hatchard and Ebony Marinoff were also superb for the Crows.
 Forwards Eloise Jones, Danielle Ponter and Stevie-Lee Thompson kicked two goals each, with Thompson and Ponter turning it on for their home crowd.